elijahverhoff/elijahverhoff.github.io/_projects/jetbot/index.md

 - Computes an angular correction to rotate the robot until the tag is centered in the image.
 - Computes a linear velocity to move forward until the robot reaches a comfortable stand-off distance from the marker.

 When a marker is visible, the Jetbot turns to face it and drives toward it in a smooth motion.
-As the distance shrinks, the commanded linear velocity is reduced so the robot slows down instead of overshooting.
+As the distance shrinks, the commanded velocity is reduced so the robot slows down instead of overshooting.
 If no detections are available, the controller can fall back to stopping in place or slowly searching by rotating.

 ### Core control logic